Houseplants Care and Maintenance

 Due to conditions in your home, many indoor plants grow very slowly or even

-than you would normally provide to your outdoor plants.
+less care than you would normally provide to your outdoor plants.

 There is a saying in the gardening world that you can "kill your plant with